 - Note: Make sure you pick a good name for the shared folder as the name of a shared folder can't be changed once it is created (you can change it locally but new and existing members will see the original name).

 I got a message that I sent too many invitations—what should I do?

 To prevent abuse, there is a limit on how many shared folder invitations you can send in one day.
 If you hit the limit, wait 24 hours before trying to send another invitation.

-What if my shared folder is too large to share?
+What if my shared folder has too many files?

 Sharing very large folders can cause dropbox.com to time out.
-If you get an error that your folder is too large, try the following:
+If you get an error that your folder has too many files, try the following:

 - On your computer, rename the folder you're trying to share (for example, add a "1" or the word "temp" to the folder).

 - Create a new, empty folder with the name you want for your shared folder.